Zireael07/awesome-tabletop-rpgs/readme.md

 - [Runic SRD](https://www.darkshire.net/jhkim/rpg/srd/srd_runic/index.html) - looks to be an SRD of a Runequest adaptation (OGL)
 - [D100II SRD](https://www.darkshire.net/jhkim/rpg/srd/srd_d100ii/D100II_SRD_1.pdf) - another Runequest-like SRD (OGL)
 - [WaRP](http://www.atlas-games.com/pdf_storage/WaRPSystemPackage.zip) - the system used in Over the Edge (OGL)
+- [vsM Engine](https://www.dropbox.com/s/2bj4ysgrmen8csh/vsMEngine.zip?dl=0) - if you played vs Monsters, vs Outlaws or any other in the series, this is the basic SRD. all original sites are down so the link is to somebody's copy on Dropbox (OGL)
 - [Year Zero Engine](http://frank-mitchell.com/rpg/year-zero-engine-ogl/) - an SRD for YZE (OGL)